 -

 Visualize the Problem: Before diving into the calculations, try to visualize what the division problem represents.
-For instance, think of dividing 1/2 of a pizza among several people, where each person gets 12/7 of a pizza.
+To give you an idea, think of dividing 1/2 of a pizza among several people, where each person gets 12/7 of a pizza.
 Visualizing the problem can help you understand the scale and context of the division, making it easier to interpret the result.

 -